Alestrix/venusos2influx/README.md

 The code is heavily based on [this](https://gist.github.com/zufardhiyaulhaq/fe322f61b3012114379235341b935539) Gist by [Zufar Dhiyaulhaq](https://github.com/zufardhiyaulhaq).

+Notable changes:
+- config file
+- triggering of sending of telemetry data from the battery - my VenusOS didn't publish any data unless I repetedly published an empty message to a certain topic.

 ## Legal

 Victron Energy are not affiliated with this project in any way.
 Do not bother them if you have any problems